awinml/amex-default-classification/README.md

 # American Express - Default Prediction

-- Built a classification model to predict the probability that a customer does not pay back their credit card balance (defaults) based on their monthly customer statements using the data provided by American Express.
+- Built a **classification model** to predict the probability that a customer does not pay back their credit card balance (defaults) based on their monthly customer statements using the data provided by American Express.

 - The data was particularly challenging to deal with as it had **5.5 millions records** and **191 annonymized features**. **122 features** had more than **10% missing values**.
 The target variable had **severe class imbalance**.

-- Aggregated exsisting features over time to engineer new features which helped increase model accuracy **by 12%**.
+- Aggregated existing features over time to engineer new features which helped **increase model accuracy by 12%**.

-- Optimized XGBoost and LightGBM Classifiers using RandomsearchCV to reach the best model.
+- **Optimized XGBoost and LightGBM Classifiers using RandomSearchCV** to reach the best model.

 - A Soft-Voting Ensemble of the best performing XGBoost and LightGBM Models was used to make final predictions which yielded an **Accuracy of 94.48%, an F1-Score of 96.71% and an ROC-AUC Score of 96.40%.**